apache/nuttx/configs/olimex-lpc1766stk/README.txt

   MISO0 and MOSI0 are join via a 1K ohm resistor so the LCD appears to be write only.

+  STATUS:  The LCD driver was never properly integrated.
+It is awkward to used because it relies on a 9-bit SPI inteface (the 9th bit being the command/data bit which is normally a discrete input).
+All support for the Nokia 6100 was removed on May 19, 2018.
+That obsoleted driver can be viewed in the nuttx/drivers/lcd and configs/olimex-lpc1766stk directories of the Obsoleted repository.

 LEDs
 ^^^^